Paddywc/milestone-project-5/README.md

 ## Deployment

 The app is hosted on [Heroku](https://paddywc-unicornattractor.herokuapp.com/).
-The code uses the default GitHub (master branch)[https://github.com/Paddywc/milestone-project-5/tree/master].
+The code uses the default GitHub [master branch](https://github.com/Paddywc/milestone-project-5/tree/master).
 The code found on GitHub is the same code used on the live Heroku app.
 Changes made to the master branch on GitHub are automatically pushed to Heroku.
 The only data used in Heroku not visible on GitHub are the secret config variables detailed in the [contributing section of this readme](https://github.com/Paddywc/milestone-project-5#contributing), and the static and media files hosted on S3

 ## Credits

 ### Code
 - The sources for all non-original code are displayed in comments above the relevant code
 - [PyCharm](https://www.jetbrains.com/pycharm/download/) software was used for separating out the python code into separate files.
 Therefore, much of the code for importing functions from python files within the project directory was generated using PyCharm
-- The code for registering the custom user class in the [Accounts Admin.py file](https://github.com/Paddywc/milestone-project-5/blob/master/accounts/admin.py) is from the (Django documentation)[https://docs.djangoproject.com/en/dev/topics/auth/customizing/#auth-custom-user]
+- The code for registering the custom user class in the [Accounts Admin.py file](https://github.com/Paddywc/milestone-project-5/blob/master/accounts/admin.py) is from the [Django documentation](https://docs.djangoproject.com/en/dev/topics/auth/customizing/#auth-custom-user)
 - The custom user class in [accounts/models.py](https://github.com/Paddywc/milestone-project-5/blob/master/accounts/models.py)  is based on code from [FOMFUS](https://www.fomfus.com/articles/how-to-use-email-as-username-for-django-authentication-removing-the-username).
 The basic structure of this code is followed, with minor customisations to suit the needs of the project
 - Two lines of code in the [login_user() function](https://github.com/Paddywc/milestone-project-5/blob/master/accounts/views.py) are from [The Net Ninja](https://www.youtube.com/watch?v=XMgF3JwKzgs&list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc&index=22).
 They are identified in the function docstring
 - The [cart.py code](https://github.com/Paddywc/milestone-project-5/blob/master/market/cart.py) is largely taken from [muva](https://muva.co.ke/blog/developing-shopping-cart-class-shop-products-django-2-0-python-3-6/).
 The cart.add and cart.remove functions are significantly edited as the original code did not function correctly.
 Other changes from the source are mostly simple name changes to match the variables of the project.
 Completely original code is identified by comments